bjc97r/arduino/README.md

 - Matlab
 - 3D Printing
 - Laser Cutting
-## Course material for [Introduction to Creative Engineering Design] at Incheon National University, Republic of Korea
+This folder contains the course material for [Introduction to Creative Engineering Design] at Incheon National University, Republic of Korea